-Unit and dollar volumes grew 18.5% and 32.9%, respectively, during the first quarter of 2018 as the number of active Dealers grew 11.6% while average volume per active Dealer grew 5.8%.
-Dollar volume grew faster than unit volume during the first quarter of 2018 due to an increase in the average advance paid per unit.
+Unit and dollar volumes grew 19.8% and 34.7%, respectively, during the second quarter of 2018 as the number of active Dealers grew 13.0% while average unit volume per active Dealer grew 5.9%.
+Dollar volume grew faster than unit volume during the second quarter of 2018 due to an increase in the average advance paid per unit.
 This increase was the result of an increase in the average size of the Consumer Loans assigned primarily due to increases in the average initial loan term and average vehicle selling price and an increase in purchased loans as a percentage of total unit volume.
-Unit volume for the one month ended April 30, 2018 grew 25.3% as compared to the same period in 2017.